My Own Career Trajectory

 Ask anyone who knows me, I’m passionate about my work as a career consultant and executive coach.
 I love what I do.
 My enthusiasm is contagious and often affects my clients in positive ways.
 I love to learn, collect information and share the latest research and trends; but my vocation is only a part of me.
 I’m also an avid reader.
 Contemporary fiction, psychology and the New Yorker magazine are among my favorites.
 I’ve been in a book club for over 20 years and spend much of my free time reading.
 I love nature and try my best to be a good steward of the environment.
 I spend a lot of time outdoors, especially in my garden where I grow herbs, lots of orchids and battle weeds!
 Inside, the kitchen is one of my favorite rooms where I enjoy creating “one pot wonders” of comfort food for family and friends.

 But here’s what’s most important to know about me, I did not simply study applied positive psychology, I live it.
 I practicing it everyday.
 I meditate every morning.
-It is a positive ritual that centers me and keeps me focused.
+It is a ritual that centers me and keeps me focused.
 I practice yoga three times a week.
 I exercise five days a week.
-I take time to savor the good things that happen and try to connect to others in meaningful ways.
+I take time to savor the good things that happen and connect with family and friends in meaningful ways.
 All which helps me deal with the highs and lows of life.

 I’ve been happily married to Richard A. Jacobson, Sr. for 31 years.
 He’s my “steadfast tin soldier”.
-Richard is a partner at Buchanon, Ingersol, Rooney.
+Richard is a partner at a national law firm.
 He specializes in foreign tax law.
-Our son, Rick Jacobson is a second year resident surgeon at Rush and Cook County hospitals in Chicago, Illinois.
+Our son, Rick Jacobson is a resident surgeon and researcher working at the University of Chicago.

 Paying it Forward